FreeCodeCampOKC/topic-suggestions/README.md

 1. How to Get Your Website on the Internet
 1. Salary negotation for a new job
 1. Salary negotiation for an existing job
+1. Creating a 30-second intro/elevator pitch about yourself